 Main Page | Risk Factors | Reducing Your Risk | Screening | Symptoms | Diagnosis | Treatment Overview | Chemotherapy | Radiation Therapy | Surgical Procedures | Lifestyle Changes | Managing Side Effects | Talking to Your Doctor | Resource Guide

 Cancer is a disease in which cells grow in an abnormal way.
 Normally, the cells divide in a controlled manner.
 If cells keep dividing when new cells are not needed, a mass of tissue called a tumor forms.

 A tumor can be benign or malignant.
 A benign tumor is not cancer and will not spread to other parts of the body.
-A malignant tumor is cancer.
-Cancer cells invade and damage tissue around them.
-They can also enter the lymph and blood streams, spreading to other parts of the body.
+A malignant tumor is cancer and will invade and damage the tissue around it.
+The cancer cells can also enter the lymph and blood streams, spreading to other parts of the body.
 Pancreatic cancer is the development of malignant cells in the pancreas.

 Sections of the pancreas:

 Copyright © Nucleus Medical Media, Inc.

 The pancreas is made up of two different types of cells, endocrine and exocrine.
 Each cell type has a different function.
 The endocrine, or islet cells, produce a number of different chemicals called hormones.
 Hormones enter the bloodstream and travel throughout the body.
 They help manage a number of body functions and balance how the body works.
 For example, the pancreas makes insulin.
 This hormone breaks down and uses or stores sugars from food.

 The exocrine cells of the pancreas make digestive juices that help break down food in the small intestine.
 The juices travel from the pancreas through a system of ducts into the small intestine.
 These digestive juices help process fat, protein, and carbohydrates in food.